Source-Scribe/sourcescribe-core/website/docs/api-reference/overview/architecture.md

 ## High-Level Architecture

 The system is composed of several key modules that work together to provide a comprehensive solution.
-The high-level architecture can be described as follows:
+The high-level architecture can be visualized as follows:

 ```mermaid
 graph LR